Instruction permit |

 - Held three previous motorcycle instruction permits

 - Previously failed two Wisconsin DMV administered motorcycle skill tests

 Advance Motorcycle Rider Course is an advanced motorcycle safety course available to persons who already have a Class M license.

 Basic Rider Course or the

 Advanced Rider Course can also be used to reduce your driving record demerit points for motorcycle violations by up to 3 points, which you have been convicted of during the prior 12 months.
-A person is limited to only one point reduction every five years.
+A person is limited to only one point reduction every three years.